 Honors Program Benefits

-- Honors Scholarship - All honors students receive a renewable scholarship of $2,000 per year, which increases each year of participation in the program.
+- Honors Scholarship - All honors students receive a renewable scholarship of $18,000.

 - Membership into the National Collegiate Council of Honors Programs - Students have the opportunity to present at national and regional conferences as well as other academic venues, both on and off campus.